kbrenn02/mini-python-projects/2-coffee-machine-with-classes/README.md

 6. Check if the transaction was successful
 7. Make coffee.

-The difference with this coffee machine is that I am moving out of 1 document that contains all the functions and am instead creating classes that are called in a main file.
+The difference with this coffee machine is that I am moving out of one document that contains all the functions and am instead creating classes that are called in a main file.

 To run the coffee machine, run `python3 main.py` after navigating into the coffee machine project.